allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Unacceptable Conduct (U):
   * Members shall not
     * Leave messages from the instructor or group partners (if applicable) unanswered for unacceptable lengths of time, thus disrupting effective collaboration and productivity.
-      * This extends to Email, Slack, Github, and any other mediums of communication.
+      * This extends to email, Slack, GitHub, and any other mediums of communication.
     * Disrespect the work and opinions of others or otherwise provide deconstructive criticism
-    * Use Github threads, Slack channels, and any other platforms for discussing opinions and development in an unprofessional manner
+    * Use GitHub threads, Slack channels, and any other platforms for discussing opinions and development in an unprofessional manner
     * Use any form of communication to speak negatively about your peers or the instructor

 ## Team Work